 CFSF recognizes foster parenting is a high calling to care for the most vulnerable children in our society.

-CFSF believes every family is unique and skilled to care for children God has put on your heart and we will work tirelessly to only make placements you desire.
+CFSF believes every family is unique and skilled to care for children God has put on your heart, and we will work tirelessly to only make placements you desire.
 We will not knowingly ask you to go outside your comfort zone.
 A good placement is one that works for both you and the child placed with you.

 CFSF has three convictions that drive our relationship with you:

-1. We believe that during a child’s out-of-home care, foster parents are the most important individuals in the healing process. .
+- We believe that during a child’s out-of-home care, foster parents are the most important individuals in the healing process.

 – Foster children come into care damaged from abuse or neglect.
-Children in care have many professionals that will help them with education, mental health issues, court issues, visitation/reunification, etc. You as foster parent occupy a special position.
+Children in care have many professionals that will help them with education, mental health issues, court issues, visitation/reunification, etc. You as foster parents occupy a special position.
 You are 24/7 with children to encourage, love and support them.
 The amount of quality time you will have will make a lasting difference.

-2. Foster families need to function as a family and not a sterile environment.
+- Foster families need to function as a family and not a sterile environment.

-3. CFSF staff want to help you with the children placed in your care.
+- CFSF staff want to help you with the children placed in your care.

 I thank God every day for this job.
 I am excited to see children reunited with family or adopted into a new family.
 Foster parents truly do hold the keys to the hearts and minds of our society’s most vulnerable children.
+With your help we can make a lasting difference in our society.

 Mark Fullington